Prix Femina

-The Prix Femina is a French literary prize created in 1904 by 22 writers for the magazine La Vie heureuse (today known as Femina).
-The prize is decided each year by an exclusively female jury.
-They reward French-language works written in prose or verse, by both women and men.
-The winner is announced on the first Wednesday of November each year.
+The Prix Femina is a French literary prize awarded each year by an exclusively female jury.
+The prize, which was established in 1904, is awarded to French-language works written in prose or verse by male or female writers, and is announced on the first Wednesday of November each year.
+Four categories of prizes are awarded: Prix Femina, Prix Femina essai, Prix Femina étranger (foreign novels), and Prix Femina des lycéens.
+A Prix Femina spécial is occasionally awarded.

-Prix Femina–Vie Heureuse
+History

+The Prix Femina was created in 1904 by 22 writers for the magazine La Vie heureuse, which later merged into the magazine Femina, which ceased publication in 1954.

 After the Great War, in 1919 Librairie Hachette proposed to the allied countries to create a similar prize.
 Great Britain accepted, and the first meeting of its jury was held on 20 June 1920.
 The prize was called the Prix Femina–Vie Heureuse, and it was awarded to English writers, from 1920 to 1939.
 Among the winners were E. M. Forster in 1925 and Virginia Woolf in 1928.

 Similarly, in 1920 Lady Northcliffe, wife of Alfred Harmsworth, proposed to create a prize for French writers called the Northcliffe prize.
 Among the winners were Joseph Kessel in 1924, Julien Green in 1928, and Jean Giono in 1931.
 The last meeting of the jury for this prize was held on 10 April 1940, before the Nazis occupied France during World War II.

 The archives of the English Committee are held by Cambridge University Library.

 Jury

-As of June 2021, the jury of the Femina consists of eleven female members:
+As of June 2021, the jury of the Femina consisted of eleven female members: